 It was always those trips where we slowed down and made sure everyone was getting the rest they needed that ended up making the best memories.

 15. Set expectations.

 It’s important to set your expectations accordingly.
 You won’t be able to see and do everything, but you will still have incredible family memories from your trip!

 You’ll enjoy it so much more if everyone is well rested and relaxed.

 Q&A with WeeSleep on Getting Baby to Sleep on Vacation

 1. My baby will only sleep in his own crib.
 He won’t even sleep in bed with us.
 Can you give us advice on how to get baby to sleep in a pack and play or travel crib while we are on vacation?

 Consistency is key when it comes to great sleep for babies and toddlers.
 The best way to ensure your baby will sleep on your holiday is to create a familiar sleep environment.

-So, if your little one sleeps in a crib at home, ensure he has a travel crib or pack n’ play to sleep in when you are elsewhere.
 If he uses a sleepsack, if he cuddles a snuggly buddy toy at night, if there are blackout blinds in his room at home, and if you have a white noise machine in his nursery, be sure to take each of these things with you when you are away from home to create a familiar, comfortable sleep environment for him.

 Baby Packing tip from BCT: rather than bring a white noise machine, we use an iPhone app instead.